 The issuance of a citation alleging a violation of a state law or local ordinance initiates the court process.
 The citation indicates a deposit permitted amount or mandatory appearance.

 Juveniles who receive a citation must appear with a parent or legal guardian.

 The court is not required to impose the amount indicated if you are convicted.
 The forfeiture amount could increase or decrease in response to and as indicated by circumstances of conduct at the time of the arrest, past record, or extenuating circumstances pointed out by the defendant.

 Initial Appearance & Pleas

 The court date indicated on the citation is commonly referred to as the initial appearance.
-The Court will call cases in the order you check in with bailiff.
-When your name is called, you will be asked to enter a plea.
+The Court will call cases in the order you check in with the court officer.
+When your name is called, you will meet with the prosecutor and be asked to enter a plea.
 The choice of plea is between guilty, no contest, or not guilty.
 A plea of guilty indicates your admission of the charges against you.
 A plea of no-contest is not an admission, not a denial.
 It is generally viewed as a request to get the matter over with without any further need for appearance.
 On a plea of no-contest, you will be found guilty.